 ^{4.} This assumes that you have already built the object files read-record.o and write-record.o in the previous examples.
 If not, you will have to do so.
-Also, don't get the files confused with the ones with similar names.

 ^{5.} This is assuming you created the file in a previous run of write-records.
 If not, you need to run write-records first before running this program.